ifwe/tds/doc/rest_api.md

 `PUT` requests can only be made to individual resources currently.

 ## Routing
-The URLs and methods will be the same for `/packages` and `/projects` as for `/applications` below.
+The URLs and methods will be the same for `/projects` as for `/applications` below.
 URLs and methods will also be the same for `/projects/NAME` as for `/applications/NAME` below.